icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 ### Responsibility - API stability and change management

 [Data Providers](../glossary.md#term-Data-Provider) are responsible for managing any change to the data [APIs](../glossary.md#term-Application-programming-interface) such that disruption to [Data Consumers](../glossary.md#term-Data-Consumer) is minimised.
-This is handled
+This is handled through:
-through:

 * Semantic versioning of all [API](../glossary.md#term-Application-programming-interface) methods

-* Publication of anticipated changes and retirement of [API](../glossary.md#term-Application-programming-interface) versions through the [OEGS](../glossary.md#term-Open-Energy-Governance-Service)
+* Publication of anticipated changes and retirement of [API](../glossary.md#term-Application-programming-interface) versions through the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service)
 * Changeover periods where new and prior [API](../glossary.md#term-Application-programming-interface) versions are run in parallel

 ## Data API Requirements

 Unlike open banking, open energy does not mandate particular [APIs](../glossary.md#term-Application-programming-interface) for data provision - it is expected that there will be a variety of mechanisms to expose data, with varying inputs (from a single data set [ID](../glossary.md#term-Identification) to a complex query object) and varying kinds of output dependent on the information exposed.

-With that said, there are certain properties that all data [APIs](../glossary.md#term-Application-programming-interface) must satisfy to interoperate successfully with other parties within the open energy ecosystem.
+With that said, there are certain properties that all data [APIs](../glossary.md#term-Application-programming-interface) must satisfy to interoperate successfully with other parties within the IB1 Trust Framework.

-We refer to endpoints used to retrieve energy data as data endpoints, and others as infrastructure endpoints.
+We refer to endpoints used to retrieve data as data endpoints, and others as infrastructure endpoints.

 ### Date and time formats